aeon0/d4lf/README.md

 ### GUI

 Not yet finished.
 For now, it should be self-explanatory.
-Just start `gui.bat` in the archive.
+Just start `import_and_configure_gui.bat` in the archive.

+Current functionality:
+- Import builds from maxroll/d4builds/mobalytics
+- Create profiles based off of searches for diablo.trade
+- Complete management of your params.ini through the Config tab

+Each tab gives further instructions on how to use it and what kind of input it expects.

 ## How to filter / Profiles